-Automatically add links to published posts or pages to your Facebook wall, pages or groups and more
+Automatically add links to published posts to your Facebook pages, groups, etc.

-Warning: if you delete your Facebook application, you will also delete the links it added!
+Warning: if you delete your Facebook application, you might also delete the links added through it!

 --- Usability ---